umjumy/SmartHMI/README.md

 The input and output file format of this Dll library for the ISO 14649 metadata manager are as follows:
 1. Virtual Machine: JSON to JSON
 2. Sketchturn: XML to JSON
-3. NXCAM: MySQL to JSOM
+3. NXCAM: MySQL to JSON

 # Implementation Code Example
 Code example to use VirtualMachineDll